GanVib18/Bank-Churn-Analysis/README.md

 6. DAX Functions
 7. Enhance UI
 8. RLS
-9. create workspace and provide the workspace access
+9. Create and provide the workspace access
-10. publish the report to the workspace
+10. Publish the report to the workspace
 11. Build Dashboard and Mobile view
-12. Gateway
+12. Establish Gateway
-13. Schedule a refresh
+13. Schedule daily refresh
 14. Add roles to security
-15. Subscribe, manage alerts
+15. Subscribe and manage alerts
 16. Create and deploy as an app
-17. Share the report

 Technologies: Microsoft Azure, Power BI